 The humble kettle has had quite a fashion renaissance in recent years.
 Stainless steel, vivid colours, glass bodies and a range of features can be found to suit your kitchen.
-For example, a couple of the kettles in this test can be set to a range of temperatures, handy if you’re particular about water temperatures for tea-making.
+Several of the tested kettles can be set to a range of temperatures, handy if you’re particular about water temperature for tea-making.

-But along with fancy styles come some pretty fancy price tags.
+But along with fancy styles come some pretty high price tags.
 Our testing shows that, as with any appliance, price and style are no indication of how well a kettle boils.
-Many of our recommended models come in at less than $100; paying more may get you a more stylish model, but don't expect any better tea from it.
-Instead, check our what to buys to see which models give you value for money.
+Our tests usually find models to recommend that cost well under $100; paying more may get you a more stylish model, but don't expect any better tea or coffee from it.
+Check our what to buys to see which models give you value for money.

 Noise is a common complaint about kettles.
 Our members have compared some kettles to low-flying jets and even pneumatic drills.
 An exaggeration, perhaps, but it's true some kettles are much noisier than others.
 Even though most kettles boil in just a few minutes, the noise can still be a nuisance, especially in an open plan kitchen/living room.
 See our table to find out which models are quieter than others.